-Unit Students must complete at least 60 units of approved courses and must satisfy the following requirements: + Writing in the Major (WIM) 5 CLASSICS 150 Majors Seminar 5 Core Requirement 6-10 Complete two survey courses in ancient history; some such courses offered this year include: CLASSICS 81 Ancient Empires: Near East CLASSICS 82 The Egyptians CLASSICS 83 The Greeks CLASSICS 84 The Romans Depth Requirement 33 Complete at least 33 units of ancient history and civilization courses, drawn from CLASSICS 31-99 and CLASSICS 110-197.
-2 Breadth Requirements Complete at least 4 units in each of the following three areas $^3$ 1.
-Archaeology and art; suggested courses include CLASSICS 51-75 and CLASSICS 151-175: $^{\rm 4}$ 5 4-5 Comparative ancient civilizations: complete a course on the ancient world outside the Mediterranean and western Asia.
-Suggested courses include: 4-5 ANTHRO 3 Introduction to Prehistoric Archeology ANTHRO 24N Maya Hieroglyphic Writing ANTHRO 100B Lifeways of the Ancient Maya ANTHRO 101 The Aztecs and Their Ancestors: Introduction to Mesoamerican Archaeology ANTHRO 102A Ancient Civilizations: Complexity and Collapse ANTHRO 105 Ancient Cities in the New World ANTHRO 106 Incas and their Ancestors: Peruvian Archaeology ANTHRO 115B Peoples and Cultures of Ancient Mesoamerica ANTHRO 124 Maya Mythology and the Popol Vuh ANTHRO 139A Forgotten Africa: An Introduction to the Archaeology of Africa CHINGEN 141 Emergence of Chinese Civilization from Caves to Palaces 3.
-Historical and social theory.
-Suggested courses include: 4-5

-ANTHRO 1 Introduction to Cultural and Social Anthropology

-ANTHRO 90B Theory of Cultural and Social Anthropology

-ANTHRO 90D Social Theory in the Anthropological Sciences

-SOC 1 Introduction to Sociology at Stanford

-SOC 140 Introduction to Social Stratification

-SOC 142 Sociology of Gender

-SOC 170 Classics of Modern Social Theory

-HUMBIO 2B Culture, Evolution, and Society
+Units plete at least 60 units of approved courses and lowing requirements: + CLASSICS 150 N Aajors Seminar 5 Core Requirement 6-10 Complete any tw o survey courses in ancient history: CLASSICS 81 A Ancient Empires: Near East CLASSICS 82 T he Egyptians CLASSICS 83 T he Greeks CLASSICS 84 T The Romans Depth Requirement 33 Complete at leas courses, drawn fi at 33 units of ancient history and civilization rom CLASSICS 31-99 and CLASSICS 110-197. ^{1,2} Breadth Requirement Complete at least 4 units in each of the following three areas 3 1.
+Archaeology and and CLASSICS 151- art; suggested courses include CLASSICS 51-75 175: 4 4-5 • ient civilizations: complete a course on the de the Mediterranean and western Asia. include: 4-5 he Aztecs and Their Ancestors: Introduction to Mesoamerican Archaeology ANTHRO 102A A Ancient Civilizations: Complexity and Collapse ANTHRO 106 Ir ncas and their Ancestors: Peruvian Archaeology ANTHRO 115B P Peoples and Cultures of Ancient Mesoamerica ANTHRO 124 M laya Mythology and the Popol Vuh Emergence of Chinese Civilization from Caves to Palaces Vinged Bulls and Sun Disks: Religion and Politics n the Persian Empire 3.
+Historical and so cial theory.
+Suggested courses include: 4-5 ANTHRO 1 Ir ntroduction to Cultural and Social Anthropology ANTHRO 90B T heory of Cultural and Social Anthropology ANTHRO 90D S Social Theory in the Anthropological Sciences SOC 1 Ir ntroduction to Sociology at Stanford SOC 140 Ir ntroduction to Social Stratification SOC 142 S Sociology of Gender SOC 170 C Classics of Modern Social Theory HUMBIO 2B C Culture, Evolution, and Society

-Total Units